Micro CT Scanning - Services

 Radiographic Testing Technique

-Although there are several different radiographic testing techniques, for the purpose of micro-CT, x-radiation is utilized.
+Although there are several different radiographic testing techniques, for the purpose of micro CT scanning, x-radiation is utilized.
 Other forms of radiography include gamma radiation and neutron radiation.
 X-ray sources rely on electricity to generate radiation.
 The concept of x-rays involve the acceleration of electrons, which forcefully decelerate when they come into contact with an atomic particle.
 For microtomography, electrically powered x-ray sources generate radiation, which is captured and reconstructed into usable data.

 The technology has many different types of applications, regardless of the industry.
 With high resolution results, users are able to gain insights on their parts and processes, throughout the manufacturing life cycle of a part: